jaddusantoshkumar/express/Readme.md

-# Deploying simple web application on Kubernetes using Jenkins
+# Deploying simple web application on Kubernetes using Docker and Jenkins

-# Express Dockerized Application

 This project contains a simple Express.js application that is containerized using Docker and can be deployed to Kubernetes and Jenkins for CI/CD process.